f-madon/Foundations_comp_science/README.md

 # Foundations_comp_science
-Questa repository contiene un progetto per il corso di Foundations of Computer Science dell'Università di Milano-Bicocca.
+This repository contains a project for the course of Foundations of Computer Science of the University of Milan-Bicocca.
+The project is about managing a dataframe with Python in Jupyter Notebook.